captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I need to take baby steps with you.
 ---
-OK now look me in the eye.
+OK, look me in the eye.
 ---
 ## PETER:
-Looking someone in the eye
+Looking someone in the eye is a little intense.
 ---
-is a little intense.
----
 ## LISSETTE:
 Agreed.
 ---
-But you have to look people
+But you have to look someone
 ---
 in the eye when you toast
 ---